codegouvfr/codegouvfr-sources/README.md

 # Get the data

-The list of organizations accounts is maintained on [codegouvfr-sources](https://git.sr.ht/~codegouvfr/codegouvfr-sources).
+Data used for [code.gouv.fr/sources](https://code.gouv.fr/sources) are maintained on [codegouvfr-data](https://github.com/codegouvfr/codegouvfr-data) and consolidated by [this script](https://github.com/codegouvfr/codegouvfr-cli/tree/main/item/src/codegouvfr-output-data.clj).

 From these sources, data are then fetched by [codegouvfr-fetch-data](https://git.sr.ht/~codegouvfr/codegouvfr-fetch-data) and consolidated with [codegouvfr-consolidate-data](https://git.sr.ht/~codegouvfr/codegouvfr-consolidate-data).